Logan-Martin/Mini-Arcade-Machine/README.md

 ### Updates

 #### Latest Update:
+8/14/2026:
+- [2:13pm] After laser cutting everything, I realized that the holes for the main piece isn't spread out enough for the Joystick to attach properly, and that the hole itself for it needs to be bigger.
+   - Additionally, some friction fit pieces are great, others may need some sanding.
+[2:26] The small screws for the walls, it's been difficult to find a screwdriver for them.
+-

 8/13/2026:
 - Updated image for wiring to be more direct.
 While the wiring looks cool, and I may remake the wiring diagram, TinkerCad makes it difficult to redo a bunch of wiring with a lack of a select all wires or selection method.
 - Made physical wiring of everything connected.
 Each component works [writing to LCD screen, reading Joystick values, & button pressing].